Josh Gibson MD Giving Scholarship

-The Josh Gibson MD Giving program is a competitive and generous financial aid scholarship aimed towards supporting some of the most academically brilliant, driven and dedicated students throughout the United States.
-This program was initiated by Josh Gibson, M.D., a highly-acclaimed and qualified former psychiatrist who has created positive impacts at both the organizational and individual level through his 20 years of experience in the fields of psychiatry, health technology and management consulting.
+The Josh Gibson MD Giving Scholarship is a competitive and generous financial aid scholarship aimed towards supporting some of the most academically brilliant, driven and dedicated students throughout the United States.
+This program was initiated by Josh Gibson, M.D., a highly-acclaimed and qualified former psychiatrist who has created positive impacts at both the organizational and individual level through his 20 years of experience in the fields of psychiatry, health technology, executive coaching and management consulting.

-Josh’s success can be attributed to his nearly 20 years of experience in the field of psychiatry as well as a decade of experience in management consulting.
-So far, he has served as an Editorial Board Member of Web M&M, as the Committee Chair of the Group for the Advancement of Psychiatry and as a Senior Clinician for Quartet Health, which is an innovative platform that connects people with mental health providers and services.
-Josh also worked as an Assistant Clinical Professor at the University of California, San Francisco, where he co-taught and supervised advanced psychotherapy classes.
+Josh’s success can be attributed to his nearly 20 years of experience in the field of psychiatry as well as more than a decade of experience in management and innovation consulting.
+As a psychiatrist, he served as an Editorial Board Member of Web M&M (an important online patient safety publication), as a Committee Chair with the Group for the Advancement of Psychiatry (a leading think tank — check out some neuroscience-based advice on your career here), and as a Senior Clinician for Quartet Health (an innovative platform that connects people with mental health providers and services).
+Josh also previously served as an Assistant Clinical Professor at the University of California, San Francisco, where he co-taught and supervised advanced psychotherapy classes.

-Before he entered the psychiatry field, Josh worked as a Senior Consultant for Accenture, which is now a Fortune Global 500 multinational professional services company.
+Before he attended medical school, Josh worked as a Senior Consultant for Accenture, which is now a Fortune Global 500 multinational professional services company.
 There, he worked with numerous companies across the retail, healthcare and financial services industry, and led innovation in logistics, organizational behavior, delivery, education design and process management.

-At present, Josh is the VP of Digital Transformations and Director of People Operations & Innovation Strategy at Pilot44 LLC, a reputed San Francisco-based disruptive innovation studio, where he provides his expertise on the development and delivery of cutting-edge initiatives in digital transformation, particularly focusing on the consumer and medical sectors.
+At Pilot44, a reputed San Francisco-based disruptive innovation studio, Josh was the VP of Digital Innovation and Director of People Operations & Innovation Strategy at Pilot44 LLC, where he provided expertise on the development and delivery of cutting-edge initiatives in digital transformation, particularly focusing on the consumer and medical sectors.
+He is currently an executive and life coach.

 A Man of Empathy and Generosity